At-Home Therapy Techniques: Simple Practices for Coping and Healing

 How to Use Positive Affirmations Effectively

-1. Choose a few affirmations that resonate, like “I am resilient,” or “I am worthy of love.”
+1. Choose affirmations that resonate, like “I am enough” or “I am resilient.”

-2. Repeat these affirmations daily, either aloud or in your mind.
+2. Repeat them daily, either aloud or silently.

-3. Incorporate affirmations into your routine, such as repeating them while brushing your teeth or before bed.
+3. Integrate them into your routine, like saying them while brushing your teeth or journaling.

 Why It Works